carolfons/MegaSonic/README.md

    - The main goal tof the project is to create a simple 2D plataform game with simple commands such as jump and slide.
 2. Technologies
-   - The tehcnologies used at this game is:
+   - The technologies used at this game is:
      - C#
      - Unity
      - VSCode